victorliu-sq/PaperWriting/BambooSMP.md

 ## PRMatrix

-By understanding and optimizing this dependent relationship between data access patterns, we can achieve significant performance improvements.
-This illustrates how a well-designed data structure can streamline computations and enhance overall efficiency in these algorithms.

-To optimize the data access patterns discussed in Section 2, we introduce a specialized data structure called PRMatrix, which integrates both the preference lists and the rank matrices.
-This integration provides opportunities to significantly reduce overhead by eliminating separate data accesses to rank matrix.

-The PRMatrix contains \(n \times n\) entries, referred to as PRNodes.
-Each PRNode includes one element from the preference lists and one element from the rank matrices, combining these two pieces of information into a single structure.
-Because the preference lists and rank matrices are both of size \(n \times n\), where \(n\) represents the number of participants, PRMatrix also has \(n \times n\) entries, ensuring efficient organization and access to all necessary data.

-In PRMatrix, each PRNode includes an entry from the men's preference list, indicating the woman a specific man would propose to at a given rank, along with the corresponding entry from the women's rank matrix, specifying the rank of that man on the woman’s preference list.
-By storing these two elements together, they can be accessed simultaneously with a single load instruction.
+The PRMatrix contains n \times n entries, referred to as PRNodes.
+Each PRNode includes an entry from the men’s preference list, indicating the woman a specific man would propose to at a given rank, along with the corresponding entry from the women’s rank matrix, specifying the rank of that man on the woman’s preference list.

-As mentioned in Section 2, the GS algorithms has an initialization step to setup rank matrix.

-In order to setup PRMatrix, an additional preprocessing step will be introduced once the rank matrix is in place.
+As mentioned in Section 2, the GS algorithm has an initialization step to set up the rank matrix.
+To set up the PRMatrix, an additional preprocessing operation is performed once the rank matrix is in place.

 In Figrue \cite{fig:PRMatrix}, the process of initialization of PRMatrix is show.

-or each man \texttt{m} and each rank \texttt{r\_w}, the algorithm retrieves the woman \texttt{w} corresponding to rank \texttt{r\_w} in the man's preference list.
-It then retrieves \texttt{r\_m}, which is the rank of man \texttt{m} in the woman's preference list from \texttt{RankMatrixW}.
-The \texttt{PRMatrixM} at position \texttt{(m, r\_w)} is then assigned the pair \texttt{(w, r\_m)}.
+Figure \cite{fig:PRMatrix} illustrates the initialization process of PRMatrix.
+For each man \texttt{m} and each rank \texttt{r_w}, the algorithm retrieves the woman \texttt{w} corresponding to rank \texttt{r_w} in the man’s preference list.
+It then retrieves \texttt{r_m}, which is the rank of man \texttt{m} in the woman’s preference list from \texttt{RankMatrixW}.
+The \texttt{PRMatrixM} at position \texttt{(m, r_w)} is then assigned the pair \texttt{(w, r_m)}.

-Here we introduce another principle: since the configuration of  each entry of both rank matrix and PRMatrix is independent of each other, the initialization of these data structures should leverage GPU to be executed in massive parallelism to maximize speedup.
-In Figure \cite{figure:initilaizationOnGPU}, we tested the performance of intialization step with and without PRMatrix (1) sequentially (2) in parallel on CPU (3) in parallel on GPU.
-To run the kernel on GPU, additional data transfer between host and device is also required.
-And the figure 6 shows that the time of initialization on GPU is the lowest .
+Since the configuration of each entry in both the rank matrix and PRMatrix is independent, we can leverage the GPU for massive parallelism to maximize speedup during initialization.
+In Figure \cite{figure:initilaizationOnGPU}, we tested the initialization performance of RankMatrix and PRMatrix under three conditions: (1) sequentially, (2) in parallel on the CPU, and (3) in parallel on the GPU.
+The results show that the GPU achieves the fastest initialization time, even considering the additional data transfer between host and device.

 ## LA

-After the construction of the PRMatrix structure. the foundation for a locality-aware **sequential** implementation of the GS algorithm is laid.
+After constructing the PRMatrix, we have established the foundation for a locality-aware sequential implementation of the GS algorithm.

-This new locality-aware approach involves iterating through each man who has not yet made a proposal and invoking the \texttt{LocalityAwareMatching} procedure, which is illustrated in Algorithm 3, for each man.
+This new approach involves iterating through and invoking the \texttt{LocalityAwareMatching} procedure for  each man who has not yet made a proposal.

-Compared to GS and MW algorihtm, the main loop in performLocalityAwareMatching procedure works in a similar way but elimiates the random access to the rank matrix.
+As shown in Algorithm 3, In contrast to the GS and MW algorithms, the main loop in the \texttt{LocalityAwareMatching} procedure eliminates random access to the rank matrix.

-During each iteration, for the current man at a specific rank, LocalityAwareMatching procedure retreives a PRNode and unbox the information about the woman to propose and his rank at the woman's preference list.

-By doing so, the random access to rank matrix is utterly eliminated and the efficiency of the algorithms have been greatly improved.
+During each iteration, for for a given man and the rank of woman who he is going to propose, the \texttt{LocalityAwareMatching} procedure retrieves a PRNode and extracts the information about which woman to propose to and his rank in her preference list.
+By loading this information in a single instruction, random access to the rank matrix is eliminated, greatly improving the algorithm’s efficiency.

-Also, no queue is required during this procedure.
-When a woman who is already paired with a partern,  accepts a new proposal, her previous partner will continue proposing to his next preference instead of being re-added to a queue.
+Additionally, no queue is required during this procedure.
+When a woman already paired with a partner accepts a new proposal, her previous partner will immediately proceed to make further proposals without being re-added to a queue, which makes it possible to be implemented on GPU.